axelarnetwork/interchain-token-service/DESIGN.md

 ## Interchain Communication Spec

 The messages going through the Axelar Network between `InterchainTokenServices` need to have a consistent format to be understood properly.
 We chose to use `abi` encoding because it is easy to use in EVM chains, which are at the front and center of programmable blockchains, and because it is easy to implement in other ecosystems which tend to be more gas efficient.
-There are currently three supported message types: `INTERCHAIN_TRANSFER`, `DEPLOY_INTERCHAIN_TOKEN`, `DEPLOY_TOKEN_MANAGER`.
+There are currently three supported message types: `INTERCHAIN_TRANSFER`, `DEPLOY_INTERCHAIN_TOKEN`, `REGISTER_TOKEN`.

 ### `INTERCHAIN_TRANSFER`